zencart/documentation/content/user/admin_pages/tools/developers_tool_kit.md

 The Developers Tool Kit is an essential tool for anyone involved in customizing Zen Cart.

 The Developers Tool Kit will search through all the files and directories under the directory where you installed Zen Cart for an exact match with the entered text.
+(Related article: [Finding Which Files To Edit](/user/new_user_topics/what_files/)

-Your operating system probably already has a tool that searches through files, but the Developers Tool Kit has some features specifically related to Zen Cart.
+You can use text editors and other tools directly on your PC to search through files as well.

-With the Developers Tool Kit, you can search through
+With the Developers Tool Kit, you can filter your searches to:

 - Language files
 - Function files